 The Lhasa Apso Health and Conditions

 Like most of the dogs this size, the Lhasa Apso is also known as a breed that is generally healthy.
-However, there are certain diseases that trouble them, and of which you should be aware of.
+However, certain diseases trouble them, and of which you should be aware of.

 - Patellar Luxation